blawald/LPR_CP/lab3_completed/README.md

-# 🔧 Torus Mesh Lab – Gmsh Geometry and Mesh Generation
+# 🔧 FEniCS Lab – Einite Element Eethods and Eoisson Equation

 This repository provides solutions for the **FEniCS Lab - poisson**, where we take some mesh and apply FEniCS possibilities to it.
 The project does significant geometry changes, as were demanded.